Annual Salary

 You can get into this job through:

-You could do a course at college that would give you skills and knowledge for this role.
+You could do a course at college that would give you the skills and knowledge to become a dental nurse.

-Courses will combine full-time study with work experience in a dental surgery.
+The courses will usually be a mix of full-time study with work experience in a dental surgery.

 You'll usually need:

-You'll need to be working in a dental surgery to do an apprenticeship.
+This takes up to 2 years to complete.
+You'll need to be working in a dental surgery to do the apprenticeship.

-You could also do this role in the armed forces.
+You could also do a dental nursing apprenticeship in the armed forces.

 You'll usually need: